RCCRAFT1/serverspeak/README.md

 # How to Run the Program
 When the plugin is installed, run the main py files, and it should start the webserver/idle process.
 If new hardware is detected, it will run Benchmark mode.
+# How to run on linux
+COMING SOON